 Assessment Instrument Information Page Assessment Instrument Information Page Please do not allow students to keep copies of any of these tests.
 It takes years of development effort to create and validate a reliable assessment instrument.
 If it is released to the public domain, students will locate it and all that work will be for naught.
 In fact, you might not want to use the formal name of the test on the versions you have students take.
 None of these tests are to be incorporated into a web-based question delivery system without adequate security to prevent printing or other unauthorized access by students.
 If you have any questions, please contact phone 919-515-7226 or e-mail Robert J. Graphing, Measurement TUG-K Beichner's Test of Understanding Graphs in Kinematics is available in English, Spanish, French, German, Finnish, and Portugese by sending e-mail to firstname.lastname@example.org .
 For graphing also see the FMCE, below.
 Deardorff & Beichner's Test of Measurement Uncertainty Concepts can be requested from email@example.com .

 TEACHING|chemistry I’ve been piloting a standards-based grading system in my Advanced Chemistry course this year.
 Here’s an overview of what my system looks like now.* Standards (Topics) At the beginning of each unit, I provide students with a list of topics: Example: The bold items represent the main content topics in the unit.
 Students are generally […] Read more » Welcome to the October 21, 2010 edition of the standards-based grading gala.
+We have 24 great submissions from regulars and newcomers alike.
 Read more » The first standards-based grading gala hosted by Matt had 20 great submissions from SBG veterans and SBG newbies alike.
 Read more » At the end of 2009-2010, I wrote a modified draft of my course expectations.
 Read more » Snippets from a syllabus I found online: What message does this send to the students about learning?